FarronF/limerick-council-meetings/meetings/2018/09/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 16th July 2018.md

 Members supported the motion and stressed their opposition to Irish Water’s proposal to extract

-water from the River Shannon.---
+water from the River Shannon.
+---
 10

 **15.**